chasetraver/mechanum/README.md

 The main menu can be navigated by left clicking the various buttons.
 An in-game tutorial is available to explain the game mechanics.

 Cards can be selected by left clicking the button, and movement is determined via directional input using the arrow keys.

+Music is the track A.C.I.D. from the Into the Breach Soundtrack, as composed by Ben Prunty.
+Can be found here: https://youtu.be/AVaSEEdfmRI